nearform/commentami/README.md

 ### Migrations

 We use [`postgrator`][postgrator] for database migrations.
-You can find the sql files in the [`packages/comments-backend-core/database/migrations`](https://github.com/nearform/comments/tree/master/packages/comments-backend-core/database/migrations) folder.
+You can find the sql files in the [`packages/commentami-backend-core/database/migrations`](https://github.com/nearform/comments/tree/master/packages/commentami-backend-core/database/migrations) folder.
 To run the migrations manually:

 ```
-npm run pg:migrate // either in the root folder or in the `comments-backend-core` folder
+npm run pg:migrate // either in the root folder or in the `commentami-backend-core` folder
 ```

 ### pgAdmin database access